pymupdf/PyMuPDF/docs/app4.rst

 The transformation matrix contains information about how an image was transformed to fit into the rectangle (its "boundary box" = "bbox") on some document page.
 By inspecting the image's bbox on the page and this matrix, one can determine for example, whether and how the image is displayed scaled or rotated on a page.

-The relationship between image width and height and the bbox on a page is the following:
+The relationship between image dimension and its bbox on a page is the following:

-1. Using the original image's width and height, we can define the image rectangle ``imgrect = fitz.Rect(0, 0, width, height)`` and a "shrink matrix" ``shrink = fitz.Matrix(1/width, 0, 0, 1/height, 0, 0)``.
+1. Using the original image's width and height,
+    - define the image rectangle ``imgrect = fitz.Rect(0, 0, width, height)``
+    - define the "shrink matrix" ``shrink = fitz.Matrix(1/width, 0, 0, 1/height, 0, 0)``.

 2. Transforming the image rectangle with its shrink matrix, will result in the unit rectangle: ``imgrect * shrink = fitz.Rect(0, 0, 1, 1)``.

 3. Using the image **transformation matrix** "transform", the following steps will compute the bbox::

     imgrect = fitz.Rect(0, 0, width, height)